xdsopl/entropy/README.md

 | freq_varint   | +7.93%    |
 | arithmetic	| -41.59%   |

-The bitstream coming from a [bit plane](https://en.wikipedia.org/wiki/Bit_plane) looks a bit more interesting than this sinusoidal probability but it is good enough to show the strength of `rle_switch` here.
+The bitstream coming from a [bit plane](https://en.wikipedia.org/wiki/Bit_plane) looks a bit more interesting than this sinusoidal probability but it is good enough to show the strength of `rle_switch` here. `arithmetic` is doing better still.